MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

    ![Anonymous account displayed](../Images/WpA/tutorials/anon-access-to-pbi.png)

+   > [!Important]
-   Remember that only the Organizational account works for viewing Workplace Analytics data in Power BI.
+   > Remember that you must use an Organizational account to view Workplace Analytics data (including query results) in Power BI.

 15. In the OData feed dialog box, select **Organizational account**.